jmgarridopaz/jmgarridopaz.github.io/content/therightboundary.md

 Hexagon = Domain + ACL logic

-ACL = ACL logic + HA ports + HA adapters
+ACL = ACL logic + HA drven ports + HA driven adapters

 We want to fit DDD into Hexagonal Architecture, not the oher way.
 Hexagonal Architecture is already there and it defines what a driven port is.
 If we want to create an interface inside the hexagon (a domain service interface) to protect the domain, we shouldn't say it is a Hexagonal Architecture driven port, because it is not.
 Hexagonal Architecture says: "Put a driven port for the repository".
 It doesn't say: "Put a driven port for an internal domain concept to build it from others".

-Thomas Pierrain has written some articles about this subject, the driven side of the hexagon, which I refer to in the links section.

 <div id="tc7"></div>
 ### 7.- LINKS